MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 For details on deploying languages, see [Overview of deploying languages for Microsoft 365 Apps](overview-of-deploying-languages-in-office-365-proplus.md).

-## Apply application preferences to Office 365 ProPlus
+## Apply application preferences to Microsoft 365 Apps

 As part of your deployment, you can define application preferences for Microsoft 365 Apps, including VBA Macro notifications,  default file locations, and default file formats.
-To do so, you deploy Office using the standard steps in [Install Office 365 ProPlus](#install-office-365-proplus), but you include application preferences as part of your configuration file.
+To do so, you deploy Office using the standard steps in [Install Microsoft 365 Apps](#install-microsoft-365-apps), but you include application preferences as part of your configuration file.

 To create the configuration file, we recommend you use the [Office Customization Tool for Click-to-Run](https://config.office.com/), a web application with a full user interface.

 1. In your web browser, open the [Office Customization Tool for Click-to-Run](https://config.office.com/) and follow the steps to create a configuration file, including defining application preferences alongside the standard deployment settings.
 2. Export the file.
-3. Follow the steps in [Install Office 365 ProPlus](#install-office-365-proplus) to deploy Office with the newly created configuration file.
+3. Follow the steps in [Install Microsoft 365 Apps](#install-microsoft-365-apps) to deploy Office with the newly created configuration file.

 In this example, the configuration file installs the 32-bit version of Microsoft 365 Apps for enterprise in English and displays the Trust Bar for all VBA macros in Excel.